 Descent:340m

 Your morning will be welcomed by the majestic view of Mt.
-Gangchey Ta peak in front of you.
+Gangchey Ta Peak in front of you.
 Today you shall be greeted by the nomadic herders of Laya.
-Laya is the second highest settlement in the country.
-Camp site is near by the local village house.
+Laya is the second-highest settlement in the country.
+The camp site is near the local village house.
 Campsite at 3800m.
 Walking time is 5 to 6 hours.

 Explore the village.
 The Laya village consists of around 800 people.
 They have different dresses and the language they speak is different.
 The government is doing everything to protect the tradition and culture of this small Northern village.
 They are the tribal people of Bhutan.